moby/moby/docs/reference/api/docker_remote_api_v1.23.md

 -   **409** - container is paused

     **Stream details**:
-    Similar to the stream behavior of `POST /container/(id)/attach` API
+    Similar to the stream behavior of `POST /containers/(id or name)/attach` API

 ### Exec Resize